discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Card title="Golem Rotation">

 This video shows the full rotation on the golem.
-It will slightly vary from the step-by-step version.
+It will vary from the step-by-step version as it is optimized for sustained DPS and not Fractals.

 <Video youtube="faIaiHFG1qI" caption="by Nagy"/>
 </Card>